openstack-archive/mixmatch/doc/source/identity.rst

 that:

 - Username of the local user is the same as the remote user
-- Group the user is assigned to is named the same way as the the remote project (group must be created ahead of time and granted the appropriate permissions.)
+- Group the user is assigned to is named the same way as the remote project (group must be created ahead of time and granted the appropriate permissions.)